nextstrain/ncov/docs/running.md

 builds:
   usa_washington_king-county: # name of the build
     subsampling_scheme: location # what subsampling method to use (see default_config.yaml)
-    geographic_scale: location # our focal area is a 'location' (e.g., county or city)
     region: North America
     country: USA
     division: Washington